MicrosoftDocs/power-automate-docs/articles/guidance/rpa-sap-playbook/recording-VBscript-using-SAP-GUI-automation-engine.md

    ![Screenshot of saving the recording file in the Record and Playback dialog.](media/saving-recording-file.png)

 1. Select **Record Script** to start the screen capturing process.
-    Every interaction you do in SAP will be captured as repeatable VBScript commands. <!--note from editor: Are you sure this is worth saying in a tutorial?
-If they're following along, they wouldn't have previously recorded steps and saved to this file, and it's not that confusing to be asked if you want to overwrite a file.
-If you previously recorded steps and saved to this file, you'll receive a prompt that asks if you'd like to overwrite the file.-->
+    Every interaction you do in SAP will be captured as repeatable VBScript commands.

 1. Follow the steps outlined in [Sample SAP GUI automation for this tutorial](sample-sap-scenario.md) to produce a recording.